 The inaugural event was held in 1997 in London with £100,000 prize fund and was described as possibly the biggest games festival ever held.
 It was the first event of its kind aiming to create an Olympics of the mind, awarding gold, silver and bronze medals for each event.
 The Mind Sports Olympiad continues to take place every year in England.

-We are registered as M S O Limited with company number 04712990, and address:
+We are registered as M S O Limited with company number 04712990, and our address is:

 51 Borough Way, Potters Bar, Hertfordshire, United Kingdom, EN6 3HA

 The Mind Sports Olympiad also founded two competitions that were designed to find the best games all-rounders in the world and possibly the top games player alive.
 These are the Pentamind and the Decamentathlon both inspired by the athletic pentathlon and decathlon.

 The Mind Sports Olympiad advocates games playing across the globe and to that end there have been many minor satellite competitions with the MSO brand.
 Many of which continue to flourish.